regoclint/prac/Notes.md

 AB testing - create 2 versions and gauge the response to finalize the version Ternary search does more comparisons than binary in worst case. hence binary is preferred.
 True for nary search

+**SQL**
+where is applied first, then group by and then having aggregate functions with group by are applied to each group

 **System Design**